diracdeltas/spleeter4max/README.md

 it's possible the issue is pip needs to be upgraded, which can be done using https://stackoverflow.com/questions/49748063/pip-install-fails-for-every-package-could-not-find-a-version-that-satisfies.

-## spleeter fails with command not found even though it works on command line
+## spleeter fails with command not found

 this might be because spleeter is not installed in a path that Max recognizes. on MacOS try entering this in terminal: